-If you find internet references to documents, without full text availability online, use SOLO to locate paper copies of items received in the EDC since 1988; pre-1988 material can be accessed via a card title catalogue in the EDC.
+If you find internet references to documents, without full text availability online, use SOLO to locate paper copies of items received in the EDC since 1988; pre-1988 material can be accessed via a card title catalogue.

 If you are searching for older material, you may find indexing methods within individual publications such as the Official Journal (O.J) poor.
 Many important items appear in issues of periodicals, which are not indexed separately.
 If you are looking for something in the Official Journal try using a database first, to get an O.J. reference.